ramanaptr/ez-recyclerview/README.md

 rvSample.hideShimmer(10, SampleData())
 ```

-Hide Shimmer on complete showing the data
+Hide Shimmer on start showing the data (on loading)
 ```kotlin
 rvSample.hideShimmer()
 ```